A warm welcome to the Eighth Annual WealthBriefing Swiss Awards 2021.

 A complete list of all the available categories can be found under the categories tab, where you will be able to complete the form detailing your submission.
 Once the form is submitted, you will automatically receive a confirmation email with a link to the awards questionnaire.
 Please follow the instructions on page 2 of the questionnaire, then complete your submissions by the closing date.

-We very much look forward to you joining the process and to welcoming you at the 2021 awards ceremony to celebrate your success!
+We very much look forward to you joining the process and to welcoming you to celebrate your success in 2021!

 For further information on sponsorship opportunities please see the link below: